chinchalinchin/scrilla/README.md

 9. Use fundamentals API from Alpha Vantage to calculate things like EBITBA, Enterprise Value, Price to Earnings, etc.

 10. Hook API into pynance functions and create micro-service for the app.
-    - During Docker image build, be sure to initialize static data so user doesn't have to.
+    - [x] During Docker image build, be sure to initialize static data so user doesn't have to.
-    - Create docker image
+    - [x]Create docker image
-    - Possibly initialize database image through compose to cache data instead of saving it to virtual filesystem.
+    - []Possibly initialize database image through compose to cache data instead of saving it to virtual filesystem.
 Either that, or define a volume to persist cache across image builds.
-    - Endpoints that serve images of graphs calculated from the core app.
+    - [x] Endpoints that serve images of graphs calculated from the core app.
+NOTE: NEEDS TESTED.

 11. Create functions for calculation and plotting of yield curve.